 Do you feel you are at their mercy?
 Do you fancy they will close the deal with you?
 And wish they buy you out while crossing your fingers?

 A talented mentor said, “You are only as good as your client allows you to be.”
 That is spot on!

 Your dear client is actively finding ways to grow their business.

 I’d do anything for you

-Knowing what they need for their business will also help you to be an efficient content writer.
-So, be brave, asking them if they know what they need or if they already have contacts that you can interview, to begin with.
+Knowing what they need for their business will also help you be an efficient content writer.
+So, be brave, asking them if they know what they need or if they already have contacts that you can interview to begin.

 I could move a mountain when

 Your hand is in my hand